 Wrapping Up

-Keep in mind that the most important thing is not which type of audit you choose, but what you do with the results.
-Even the best professional audit won’t help if you don’t act on the suggestions.
-My home significantly benefited from removing the knob and tube wiring, new insulation, and replacement of an old oil-based boiler with a much more efficient gas boiler.
+Remember that the most important thing isn’t which type of audit you choose, but what you do with the results.
+Even the best professional audit won’t help if you don’t follow through on the recommendations.

-By carefully evaluating your home’s energy use—whether through DIY methods, professional help, or both—you’re taking a key step toward saving energy, making your home more comfortable, and helping the environment.
+By carefully checking your home’s energy use – whether through DIY methods, professional help, or both – you’re taking an important step toward saving energy, making your home more comfortable, and helping the environment.
+The key is getting started and taking action on what you learn.